aviwidgerson8/aviwidgerson8.github.io/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2021/February 2021.md

 - [ ] Which products/means did the govt. approve for ethanol production ?
 - [ ] What are Telecom Commercial Communication Customer Preference Regulation (TCCCPR), 2018 ?
 - [ ] How can Distributed Ledger Tech be utilized in controlling the fradulent activities through telecom services ?
-- [ ] #species : Orobanche ?

 ## 5th February 2021
-- [ ] #statistics ; With PMMVY, the percentage of institutional deliveries out of reported deliveries increased from 85 per cent in FY 2013-14 to 92 per cent in FY 2017-18.
 - [ ] What are the functions of International Criminal Court ?
 Who is its authority ?
 - [ ] What is Rome Statute in the creation of ICC ?
 - [ ] What are the functions of Internaitonal Court of Justice ?